NullRodiException/CodeLeap-backend/README.md

 # CodeLeap-api

+Inside `api_endpoints` folder you can find the API endpoints for the CodeLeap project.
+This API is designed to handle career posts, comments, likes, and user profiles.

 ### Base URLs:
 - `https://codeleap-front.onrender.com/` Frontend URL for generating firebase token
 - `https://codeleap-backend-qog7.onrender.com/` Backend URL for API requests